Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 - recognised trade unions or professional organisations

 Requests should be made to you no later than four weeks before the start of the course.
 Details of the course should be provided.
-Trade union and professional organisation branches should seek to undertake an annual training needs assessment of representatives and branch officers and notify the service of requirements.
+Trade union and professional organisation branches should undertake an annual training needs assessment of representatives and branch officers, and notify the service of the requirements.
 Training programmes may include joint courses with the organisation.

 Where approved training courses extend beyond contracted hours, appropriate payment will be made, or equivalent time off will be granted to trade union and professional organisation representatives attending.